Dynamic taxonomy improves core KPIs and propels SEO strategy

 Using a variety of relevant tags for every article, rather than just repeating the same handful of sections, opens up more opportunities for targeted descriptors.
-For example, instead of using "Recipes" as a section over and over again, a primary tag can be used to create specific content flows for topics like "Vegetarian," "Soups," or "Cocktails."
+For example, instead of using "inclusivity" as a section over and over again, a primary tag can be used to create specific content flows for topics like "diversity," "marginalization," and "corporate responsibility."

 By targeting specific interests, your dynamic tag structure will allow Google to more accurately understand your article's content and rank it accordingly.
 On RebelMouse, this creates a trickle-down effect, because users can click a tag and quickly get directed to more relevant articles, which boosts your SEO efforts further.